Isaac-Somerville/Neural-Networks-for-Solving-Differential-Equations/README.md

 ### Chapter 2: Neural Networks

 We begin by understanding some basic notions in the study of neural networks, with our desired applications in mind.
 We see the fundamental components that make up a neural network, and a common method of training them.
-Then, we explore automatic differentiation, the computational technique behind a crucial part of their training.
+Then, we explore automatic differentiation, the computational technique behind a crucial part of their training: the backpropagation algorithm.

 ### Chapter 3: Function Approximation

-We explain why neural networks are suited to the task of function approximation, and then give an introduction to PyTorch, the machine learning library used throughout this project.
+We explain why neural networks are suited to the task of function approximation, and then givean introduction to PyTorch, the machine learning library used throughout this project.
 We then demonstrate a basic example of using a neural network in PyTorch to approximate sin(x).

 ### Chapter 4: Optimisation Algorithms